The technician at her feet looked up. “How does that feel?”

 “Town we passed about ten minutes back.
 So what is it?”

 She turned one around.
 It was a photo of a handheld electronic device, black with yellow trim.
 An FBI numerical label card was next to it.

 “You know what this is?” she asked.

 “Looks like an infrared thermometer.
-Summers in high school I worked HVAC.”
+I used to work HVAC—summers in high school.”